kalari499/kalari499.github.io/incredibles/index.md

     * Setup static IP in internal network and Squid proxy
     * Setup Postfix
     * (Not sure, maybe PosegreSQL + Dovecot as well)
-- Further
+- More functionalities
-    * Setup DNS sinkhole to block ads for MrIncredible (pfBlockerNG)
+    * Setup DNS sinkhole to block ads (pfBlockerNG)
     * Change all devices in-house to use MrIncredible as DNS server

 ## Project Extension